Kidney stones are the result of a buildup of dissolved minerals on the inner lining of the kidneys.

-Kidney stones usually comprised of a compound called calcium oxalate, are the result of an accumulation of dissolved minerals on the inner lining of the kidneys.
-These deposits can grow to the size of a golf ball while maintaining a sharp, crystalline structure.
+Kidney stones can grow to the size of a golf ball while maintaining a sharp, crystalline structure.

-The kidney stones may be small and pass unnoticed out of the urinary tract, but they may also cause extreme pain upon exiting.
+The stones may be small and pass unnoticed through the urinary tract, but they can also cause extreme pain as they leave the body.

-Kidney stones that remain inside the body can lead to many conditions, including severe pain and ureter (the tube connecting the kidney and bladder) blockage that obstructs the path urine uses to leave the body.
+Kidney stones that remain inside the body can also lead to many complications, including blockage of the the tube connecting the kidney to the bladder, which obstructs the path that urine uses to leave the body.

-Certain medications can increase the risks of developing kidney stones.
-Scientists found that opiramate (Topamax), a drug commonly prescribed to treat seizures and migraine headaches, can increase the propensity of calcium phosphate kidney stone.
+Certain medications can increase the risk of developing kidney stones.
+Scientists found that topiramate (Topamax), a drug commonly prescribed to treat seizures and migraine headaches, can increase the likelihood of kidney stones developing.